BloodHoundAD/BloodHound/docs/data-analysis/edges.rst

 ^^^^^^^^^^

-This indicates that the parent object contains the child object, such as a resource group containing a virtual machine, or a tenant “containing” a subscription.
+This indicates that the parent object contains the child object, such as a resource group containing a virtual machine, or a tenant "containing" a subscription.

 |